Presenter: Washington Nonprofits

 Leading a group of governance volunteers can be challenging as well as rewarding.
 Serving as the chair of the board is not a role for the uninspired and undecided.
-In this workshop, participants will learn about the chair's responsibility in strengthening and improving the leadership work of the board as a whole.
+In this webinar series, participants will learn about the chair's responsibility in strengthening and improving the leadership work of the board as a whole.

 Board members, incoming board chairs, other committee chairs, and executive directors are encouraged to attend.